NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/accessible-formats.md

 You’ll need to arrange these accessible formats.
 NHS Notify does not provide them for you.

-This is available for NHS App messages, emails, text messages and letters
+This is available for all message channels.

 ## How to send messages in accessible formats